mateusz-mironczuk/japanese-utils/README.md

 # japanese-utils
-Various utilities to prepare data for apps which helps me learn Japanese.
+Various utilities to prepare data for apps which help me learn Japanese.

 ## Utilities
 The repository contains following utility scripts: